BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 Core Capabilities for Daily Household Activities

-What key capabilities must a robot possess to effectively perform daily household tasks?
+What key capabilities must a robot develop to achieve daily household tasks?

-To explore this question, we analyze activities from BEHAVIOR-1K.
-Through the analysis, we identify three essential whole-body control capabilities for successfully performing these tasks: bimanual coordination, stable and accurate navigation, and extensive end-effector reachability.
-Tasks such as lifting large, heavy objects require bimanual manipulation, while retrieving tools throughout a house depends on stable and precise navigation.
-Complex tasks, such as opening a door while carrying groceries, demand the coordination of both capabilities.
+To investigate this question, we analyze activities from BEHAVIOR-1K, a human-centered robotics benchmark encompassing 1,000 everyday household tasks, selected and defined by the general public, and instantiated in ecological and virtual environments.
+Through this analysis, we identify three essential whole-body control capabilities for successfully performing these tasks: bimanual coordination, stable and accurate navigation, and extensive end-effector reachability.
+Tasks such as lifting large, heavy objects require bimanual manipulation, whereas retrieving objects throughout a house depends on stable and precise navigation.
+Opening a door while carrying groceries demands the coordination of both capabilities.
 In addition, everyday objects are distributed across diverse locations and heights, requiring robots to adapt their reach accordingly.

 Ecological distributions of task-relevant objects involved in daily household activities.
 Left: The horizontal distance distribution follows a long-tail distribution.
-Right: The vertical distance distribution exhibits multiple distinct modes, located at 1.43 m, 0.94 m, 0.49 m, and 0.09 m, representing heights at which household objects are typically found.
+Right: The vertical distance distribution exhibits multiple distinct modes, located at 0.09 m, 0.49 m, 0.94 m, and 1.43 m, representing heights at which household objects are typically found.
 Notably, the multi-modal distribution of vertical distances highlights the necessity of extensive end-effector reachability, enabling a robot to interact with objects across a wide range of spatial configurations.

-Carefully designed robotic hardware that incorporates dual arms, a mobile base, and a flexible torso is essential to enable whole-body manipulation.
-However, such sophisticated designs introduce significant challenges for policy learning methods, particularly in scaling data collection and accurately modeling coordinated whole-body actions in complex real-world environments.
+Carefully designed robotic hardware incorporating dual arms, a mobile base, and a flexible torso is essential to enable whole-body manipulation.
+However, such designs introduce significant challenges for policy learning methods, particularly in scaling data collection and accurately modeling coordinated whole-body actions.
 To address these challenges, we introduce the BEHAVIOR Robot Suite (BRS), a comprehensive framework for learning whole-body manipulation to tackle diverse real-world household tasks.
 BRS addresses both hardware and learning challenges through two key innovations: JoyLo and WB-VIMA.

 JoyLo: Joy-Con on Low-Cost Kinematic-Twin Arms